xenya52/education/udemy/java/design_patterns_solid_design_prinicpels/notes.md

       concrete builder.
    3. If you are running into a "too many constructor arguments" problem then it's a good indication that builder pattern may help

+## Prototype

+What is a Prototype?

+- We have a complex object that is costly to create.
+  To create more instances of such class, we use an existing instance as our prototype

+What does a Prototype?

+- Prototype will allow us to make copies of existing object & save us from having to recreate objects from scratch.

+Conditions to implement a prototype for a class!

+- The class must implmenet **Cloneable** interfaces
+- Class should override clone method and return copy of itself
+- The method should declare **CloneNotSupportException** in throws clause to give supclasses chance to decide on whether to support cloning

+What is the Prototype registry?

+- The registery provides an easy way to access frequently used prototypes.
+  **It's not neccessary for the implementation of the prototype pattern**

+Considerations need to know!

+- Implementation considerations
+  1. Pay attention to the deep copy and shallow copy of referances.
+  2. Make sure to reset the mutabl state of object before returning the prototype.
+     It's a good idea to implement this in method to allow subclasses to initialize themselves.
+  3. **clone()** method is protected in Object class and must be overridden to be public to be callable from outside the class.
+  4. A **cloneable interface** is a "marker" indicator that the class supports cloning.
+- Design considerations
+  1. Prototypes are useful when you have large objects where majority of state is unchanged between instances and you can easily identify that state.
+  2. A prototype registry is a class where in you can register various prototypes which other code can access to clone out insances.
+This solves the issue of getting access to inital instance.
+  3. Prototypes are usefull when you're working in composites between classes.